-- 1. The minimum site area for residential or discretionary uses in the RA1 Zoning District shall be 0.4 ha (1 acre) and the maximum site area shall be 2.0 ha (5 acres). - 2.
-The maximum residential density for multi-parcel residential development shall be one residential lot per acre, maintaining an overall average minimum lot size of 1 ha (2.47 acres) throughout the proposed subdivision.
+- 1. The minimum site area for residential or discretionary uses in the RA1 Zoning District shall be 0.4 ha (1 acre) and the maximum site area shall be 2.0 ha (5 acres). - The maximum residential density for multi-parcel residential development shall be one residential lot per acre, maintaining an overall average minimum lot size of 0.4 ha (1 acre) throughout the proposed subdivision.